Ehab Amin: Professional career

-In August 2019, Amin signed with Al Ahly of the Egyptian Basketball Super League.
+In August 2019, Amin signed a four-year contract with Al Ahly of the Egyptian Basketball Super League.
 He reportedly became the most expensive player in the history of Egyptian basketball, having an offer worth £E2.7 million.
+Al Ahly managed to fend off rivals Zamalek who also pursued Amin.

 In September 2021, Amin helped Ahly win the 2021 Arab Club Basketball Championship while being named MVP of the tournament in the process.
 On March 14, he won his second Egyptian Cup and was named MVP of the tournament.

 On April 4, 2022, Amin extended his contract with three more seasons.
 On May 16, 2022, Amin recorded a team-high 35 points and 8 rebounds in Game 5 of the Egyptian Super League finals, guiding his team to a 86–73 win over Al Ittihad.
 As such, he helped Al Ahly win the 2021–22 Egyptian Basketball Super League title and was named the league's MVP after the game.
 Amin finished with three MVP awards in three different competitions in the 2021–22 season.

+On May 15, 2023, Amin won his third Egyptian Premier League title and his second MVP award.
+On May 27, 2023, Al Ahly won the 2023 BAL championship after defeating AS Douanes in the final.

+On June 5, 2024, Amin was named to the All-BAL Second Team for the first time.

+In the 2024–25 season, Amin won his fourth Egyptian Premier League title with Al Ahly; he was named the MVP for a third time in his career as well.